atomone-hub/genesis/CONSTITUTION.md

 on the Cosmos Hub would get slashed 1.5%.
 Inflationary ATOMs are paid to auto-stakers such that they do not suffer from the inflation rate of ATOMs.

-A two thirds supermajority is where more than 2/3rd of all participating staked ATOMs votes YES and the vote is above the current governance quorum value and the voting period has concluded.
+A two-thirds supermajority is where more than 2/3rd of all participating staked ATOMs vote YES and the vote is above the current governance quorum value and the voting period has concluded.
 ABSTAIN votes do not count toward the 2/3.

 ## Part 1 General Provisions